philsturgeon/phil.tech/_posts/2009-11-30-Managing-stable-and-unstable-branches-in-Git.markdown

 ### Submitting work

 Now everybody has a branch, people can switch between master and v0.9.8-dev putting their code into whichever branch is relevant for the task.
-For this use the usual combination of git status, git add and git commit (a.k.a "S.A.C" = if you dont run status, add, then commit I will SAC your ass from the team).
+For this use the usual combination of git status, git add and git commit (a.k.a "S.A.C" = if you don't run status, add, then commit I will SAC your ass from the team).

 > git status